 Integrated strategies for climate change adaptation in livestock family farming

-Integrated strategies for Climate change adaptation in livestock production systems based on grassland management and with lower GHG’s emissions.
+Integrated strategies for climate change adaptation in livestock production systems based on grassland management and with lower GHG emissions.

 Context of the story

-The worldwide increase in the proteins demand and the impact of climate change on livestock systems make it necessary to discover new technologies and innovations that allow for a sustainable improvement in productivity while reducing the emission of GHGs.
+The worldwide increase in protein demand and the impact of climate change on livestock systems make it necessary to discover new technologies and innovations that allow for a sustainable improvement in productivity while reducing GHG emissions.

 Forage species adaptable to climate change